 Dennis, J. S., "Social Evils in the Non-Christian World."
 Pp. 172.
 N.Y.
 S.V.M., 40 cents.
+Reprinted from vol. i. of "Christian Missions and Social

 Reprinted from vol. i. of "Christian Missions and Social Progress"; excellent exposition in concise form of social conditions in mission lands; shows utter inadequacy of non-Christian religions to meet or to solve these problems.